mharen/mharen.github.io/blog/2010/2010-03-generating-super-shiny-hopefully-secure.md

         }
         <span class="kwrd">static</span> RandomNumberGenerator BetterRandom = <span class="kwrd">new</span> RNGCryptoServiceProvider();</pre>

-<p>Basically I take two components—a 16-bit <a href="http://en.wikipedia.org/wiki/Globally_Unique_Identifier">GUID</a>, and a 44-byte chunk of random bits.
-The GUID would <a href="http://blogs.msdn.com/oldnewthing/archive/2008/06/27/8659071.aspx">normally be enough</a> to satisfy me as they are pretty much unique (and the Win32 algorithm might even guarantee them to be unique when considering a single machine) <em>but</em>, I was afraid they might be predictable as they <a href="http://blogs.msdn.com/oldnewthing/archive/2008/06/27/8659071.aspx">aren’t actually all that random</a>. </p>
+Basically I take two components—a 16-bit <a href="http://en.wikipedia.org/wiki/Globally_Unique_Identifier">GUID</a>, and a 44-byte chunk of random bits.
+The GUID would <a href="http://blogs.msdn.com/oldnewthing/archive/2008/06/27/8659071.aspx">normally be enough</a> to satisfy me as they are pretty much unique (and the Win32 algorithm might even guarantee them to be unique when considering a single machine) *but*, I was afraid they might be predictable as they <a href="http://blogs.msdn.com/oldnewthing/archive/2008/06/27/8659071.aspx">aren’t actually all that random</a>.

-<p>How’d I come up with 44 bytes (352 bits)?
+How’d I come up with 44 bytes (352 bits)?
 It looks nice.
 I guessed a few numbers until I got the encoded output to be of reasonable size.
 Which brings me to the Base64 conversion.
-This just takes the binary blob of bits and turns them into simple, printable characters so I can pass them around in URLs.</p>
+This just takes the binary blob of bits and turns them into simple, printable characters so I can pass them around in URLs.

-<p>If you’re know of any weaknesses with this approach, please share!
+If you’re know of any weaknesses with this approach, please share!
 Something like this will eventually guard something about as valuable as a garden gnome, so I’m not too worried about it yet.
-It’s certainly more secure than the simple passwords most of <em>us</em> use.</p>
+It’s certainly more secure than the simple passwords most of *us* use.